timbrinson/FloraCatalog/docs/TASK_BACKLOG.md

 - [ ] **Physical Description:**  Include as a section in the Details Panel.
 Include things like plant size-Height/width, growth rate, Plant shape, plant overall texture, floliage shape, foliage size, foliage texture, foliage color, variation throughout the year, Flowering period, flower color and description, description of base/rooting system- type (bulb, rhizonme, etc.), size, shape, etc. Also include special characteristics for the type of plant it is.

 ## Low Priority
+- [ ] **Lifeform Multiselect Filter:** Create a multiselect filter for the lifeform_description column (which uses the Raunkiær terminology).
+The multiselect would include each term that shows up in the lifeform data and when selected it would show all rows that have any of those terms selected (logical OR).
+This will likely require a special index that supports searching by 'like'.
+Nice to have would be an extension to allow logical AND.
+Another nice to have extension would handle filtering based on logical subtypes and descritptive terms.
 - [ ] **User Authentication:** Use the Supabase Authentication for end users.
 Turn on RLS.
 Use correct API Key (not anon).
 - [ ] **Create Role Based Access:** Start with at least a readonly and a read/write (or admin) role.
 In future expand role to allow adding Cultivars and editing those that you add.
 Possibly this would be a role tied to particular plant types (e.g. conifers or succulents) or specific taxon layers (Acer palmatum or Hosta).
 Possibly another future role to add Genus, Species and Infraspecies.
 - [ ] **Architect as 3 Tier App:** Makre sure this can run as a 3 tier app, even though testing in AI Studio would be running both a server and client tiers.
 What are options for where to run the server tier for a web application?
 What is the path to production?
 Automate as much as possible.